-The Board agenda is prepared in close cooperation between the Chairperson, the Vice-Chairpersons and the CEO.
-The committees consist of five to six members, at least a third of whom are independent board members in line with SES' internal regulations.
+The Board meetings and their agenda are prepared in close cooperation between the Chairperson, the Vice-Chairpersons, the CEO, the CFO and the Company Secretary.

+SES currently has three committees.
+The committees consist of five to six members, at least a third of whom are independent board members in line with SES's internal regulations.

 The Audit and Risk Committee assists the Board in carrying out its oversight responsibilities in relation to corporate policies, risk management, internal control, internal and external audit and financial and regulatory reporting practices.
 It further proceeds to the evaluation of potential deals, including financial due diligence, risk assessment and financing options before submission to the Board.
 It has an oversight function and provides a link between the internal and external auditors and the Board.

-It determines the ESG Targets of the Company and monitors progress towards the accomplishment of the ESG Targets.
+It also proposes the ESG Targets of the Company and monitors progress towards the accomplishment of the ESG Targets and compliance with the reporting requirements.

-The Remuneration Committee assists the Board on the determination of the remuneration of the members of the Senior Leadership Team (SLT) and advises on the overall remuneration policies applied throughout the Company.
+The Remuneration Committee assists the Board on the determination of the remuneration of the members of the Senior Leadership Team and advises on the overall remuneration policies applied throughout the Company.
 It acts as administrator of the Company's long-term equity plans.